Missouri FCCLA Scholarship Opportunities

 National Technical Honor Society Scholarship

-- This scholarship is awarded annually to two (2) qualified FCCLA members who are also current members of the National Technical Honor Society.
+- This scholarship is awarded annually to three (3) qualified FCCLA members who are also current members of the National Technical Honor Society.

 - Recipients will be selected based on their contribution and leadership within Family, Career and Community Leaders of America, as well as the National Technical Honor Society.